 When I used to be employed as an in-house learning and development manager, I was always being asked by my business units whether I would run a team away day for them.
 Very often it’s the up-and-coming partner or junior partner who is given the job of organising the department away day.
 I’m all for a bit of purposeful socialising, or team planning, just not team away days for the sake of them.
 Sadly, most of the requests I received were in the ‘team days because we haven’t had one for a while’ camp.
-In this last part of a 3 part article, (1st part here, 2nd part here) Jon Baker gives you an 8 point action list for better team away days.
-To make sure your next team away day is a success, both before, during and after the day download our FREE guide to running a team away day. (email required)
+In this last part of a 3 part article, (1st part here, 2nd part here) Your 8 point action list for better team away days

 - Objectives: Be absolutely clear what the objectives are, in terms of a measurable business outcome (Why do they need bringing together?
 What/ how will the business gain?
 How will we know we achieved the objectives?).
 Whilst you may not be able to be completely open at this point in time, i.e. we are starting merger conversations, do tell people what the objectives for the day are.